denn1s/apple-and-lily/Ch. 5 - Valerie.md

 Their voices carried a certain spark.
 I wanted to refuse...
 But I couldn’t.
 Not when they looked at me like that.
 Not when their excitement was so genuine.
 These girls… they were quickly becoming my friends.
 And I didn’t want to disappoint them.

-It’s not a canvas, I told myself, my heart beating fast.
+It’s not a canvas, I told myself, my heart racing.
 It’s nothing like that.
-It's just a toy.
+Just a toy.
 Just adding bit of color on plastic.
 It’s more like applying makeup than painting.

 I swallowed, trying to steady the rush in my chest.
 I’m not an artist anymore.
 I left that behind.
 But this… this might be different.
 This might be okay.

-I let out a slow breath and gave them a small nod.
+A slow breath escaped me, and I gave them a small nod.

 “Fine,” I said at last with quiet resignation.
 “Wait here.
 I’ll go get my things.”